When judging others, you judge yourself

 When I try to turn the pages and read inside me everything seems to collapse on me, the wall that I have built around me to try to protect myself from everything that can hurt me, crumbles, and I fall into a great black hole of sadness and confusion.

 From here recovery is more and more difficult, but over the years I have learned to strengthen the wall more and more instead of breaking it down, and when I try to get inside it is more and more difficult and painful.

 What I decided to do, after the umpteenth fall, was to raise myself, without the wall or rather trying to remove a few bricks to make it a little lower every day.

 I’m trying to see everything on the best possible side, trying not to judge anyone and above all not to build fake people in my head who just want to hurt me, those people are my biggest ghosts, or rather they are all my fears.

-Building it cost me a lot, especially negatively, I thought I was protecting myself and instead over time I only created more discomfort for myself and for others.
+Building it cost me a lot, especially negatively, I thought I was protecting myself, and instead over time I only created more discomfort for myself and others.